SC judge rules breakaway Diocese in Episcopal split can keep properties

 The Diocese expects the decision to be appealed and "is hopeful that if the State Supreme Court agrees to hear our case again, they will uphold the clarity brought by today’s decisions."

 While the S.C. church that remains part of the national Episcopal congregation said the judge's decision "seems inconsistent" with the 2017 S.C.
-Supreme Court decision, representatives of the Diocese remain positive about the future.
+Supreme Court decision, representatives of the Episcopal body remain positive about the future.

 “While we are understandably disappointed that Judge Dickson has not enforced the Supreme Court’s decision as directed, we are hopeful that the South Carolina Supreme Court will hear the matter promptly and correct any errors that exist in today’s order.
 Our legal team has already begun working on a formal response to this order that will be filed in the near future."